 Permission for home leave or overnight stays must be sought from the Housemaster on the leave form.
-Either a note, text, email or a telephone call from parents must accompany requests for home leave.
+A notification through Boardingware from parents must accompany requests for home leave.
 Boys must make contact with their parents before Wednesday evening and arrange for their permission for weekend leave.
 This permission must accompany the leave form or can be sent directly to the Housemaster.
 Weekend leave should be organised by 8:30pm on the Wednesday before.

 Requests for overnight stays elsewhere must have:

-- A phone call, email or text from the host to the Housemaster.
+- A Boardingware notification from parents AND a phone call, email or text from the host to the Housemaster.

 Leave will be granted if commitments are complete.
 It will be confirmed by the Housemaster Friday Morning.

 Weekend Saturday and Sunday – no longer than three hours at a time unless negotiated with staff

 Friday and Saturday nights (after dinner)